OC-ComputerScience/student-backend/README.md

 ## Project Setup for your Local Machine

-#### Please note:
-- You will need to create a database and be able to run it locally.
+#### Please note that you will need to create a database and be able to run it locally.

 1. Clone the project into your **XAMPP/xamppfiles/htdocs/studentapp** directory.
 ```